angelodian/angelodian.github.io/projects/gemination.md

 ### Outlook

-My research on this topic is ongoing — I am currently analyzing further data and examining perception in collaboration with colleagues.
+My research on this topic is ongoing — I am currently analysing further data and examining perception in collaboration with colleagues.

 Stay tuned for updates and forthcoming publications! :-)